TNK-git-hub/English-learning-app/README.md

 # English-learning-app
-This is a project of developing an English learnning application
+This is a project to develop an English learning application